 Girls DREAM BIG with Barbie

 I love to foster my 5 year old daughter’s BIG dreams — she tells me she wants to grow up to be a software engineer one day — and I love empowering her to believe that she can do anything!
-I recently came across the Barbie’s The Dream Gap Project website and thought that this would be the perfect way to not only engage my own daughter in purposeful play while inspiring her to reach her full potential in life, but also to inspire other girls and help champion change!
+I recently came across Barbie’s The Dream Gap Project website and thought that this would be the perfect way to not only engage my own daughter in purposeful play and inspire her to reach her full potential, but also to inspire other girls and help champion change!

 According to details shared on the Dream Gap Project’s website, research shows that starting at age 5, many girls develop self-limiting beliefs and begin to think they’re not as smart and capable as boys.
 It’s at this age that girls often stop believing their gender can do or be anything.
 This is called the Dream Gap, and to help close it, Barbie launched the Dream Gap Project in 2018.
 This ongoing global initiative gives girls the resources and support they need to continue believing in themselves.
 Continue reading below to see how you can get involved too!